 This risk entails senior management setting the wrong strategy or being unable to execute the right strategy.
-As Westfield continues to widen its offering in the growing Health & Wellbeing market, both organically and through acquisitions, it is important to recognise the need for an appropriate strategy to ensure strategic alignment across the Group.
-There is also a risk that key decisions are made with a short-term view rather than long term at the expense of long-term strategy goals which means that they may not achieved or only partially achieved.
+As the Group continues to widen its offering in the growing Health & Wellbeing market, both organically and through acquisitions, it is important to recognise the need for an appropriate strategy to ensure strategic alignment across the Group.
+There is also a risk that key decisions are made with a short-term rather than long-term view at the expense of long-term strategy goals which means that they may not achieved or only partially achieved.
+This risk has grown in impact due to the acquisition of the High Five group of companies which means that there is now a cross European focus in Westfield when previously it only had UK operations.